-Helen Barrett, editor of work and careers at Financial Times, talks with Dan LeClair, executive vice president and chief innovation officer of AACSB International, about the business school rankings we see today, and what we can expect in the future.
+Helen Barrett, editor of work and careers at Financial Times, talks with AACSB International about the business school rankings we see today, and what we can expect in the future.

 Dan LeClair: [00:15] Welcome, Helen.

 : [00:16] Thank you.

 LeClair: [00:16] It's been a little more than a year since you began overseeing the work in careers...

 LeClair: [00:22] coverage at FT.
 That work in careers section includes the portfolio rankings.

 Barrett: [00:29] It does.

 Barrett: [00:30] Special education.
 Complete responsibility for the rankings.

 LeClair: [00:33] There are a lot of them though.

 Barrett: [00:34] There is a lot of them, yes.